UniversalDependencies/docs/_zh-dep/ccomp.md

 - "I think I’m very happy" (Unavailable: "I feel very happy" as seen in (3))
   - grammatical
   - matrix verb in (3) and (3’) have different meanings ("feel" vs. "think", respectively)
-  - CONCLUSION: matrix verb in (3) → xcomp
+  - CONCLUSION: matrix verb 覺得 'feel' in (3) → xcomp

 See [xcomp]() for another test for differentiating between `ccomp` and object-control `xcomp`.